 “Let me tell you about how the Marquis of Lu entertained the seabird,” the Master responded.

 “One day a rare and beautiful seabird was blown far off course by a storm.
 It came to earth in the capital of Lu.
 The Marquis of Lu was delighted, and made the seabird his special guest.
 He had performers sing and dance for it day and night, and he presented it with fine roast meats and excellent wine.
 But the bird was terrified and confused, and it ate and drank nothing.
 After three days it died.”

 “The Marquis of Lu entertained the seabird the way he liked to be entertained, not the way a seabird likes to be entertained.”

 We don’t want our website visitors terrified and confused or bored and unimpressed.
-The fact is, website visitors choose to work with the company that best communicates about their product or services presenting them in a way that the visitor understands and connects with.
+Website visitors will choose to work with the company that best communicates about their product or services, presenting them in a way that the visitor can understand and connect with.

-Your potential customers come to your site because they have a specific need or goal, such as finding:
+Your potential customers come to your website because they have a specific need or goal, such as finding: